RomicaSimon/NEW-Bug-Report_Cuddle-Clones_App/README.md

 3. Hover the mouse over the “Apparel“ tab and click on the “Dog Mom Shirt“ link

-4.Scroll down until the Customer Reviews section
+4. Scroll down until the Customer Reviews section

 **Actual result:**
 * The reviews are overlapping and there is missing space between them.